 This cancer type is very vigorous.
 According to Medscape, about 60 to 70 percent of the patients, at the time of presentation, have a widely disseminated form of the disease.
 SCLC, at its extensive stages, is not possible to cure yet.

 According to American Cancer Society, non-small-cell lung cancer is responsible for 80-85 percent of total related cases.
 NSCLC has a slower rate of growth when compared to its counterpart SCLC.
 However, like small-cell, it is also related to smoking.
 NSCLC is divided into three further subtypes:

 Squamous cell carcinoma accounts for 30 percent of all lung cancer cases.
 It tends to occupy the central portion of the lungs or the main bronchus.
 The location of the tumor determines the symptoms of the disease

 Adenocarcinoma tends to occupy the peripheries of the organ.
 In the United States, adenocarcinoma accounts for 40 percent of lung cancer cases.
 Smoking is a major risk factor.
-However, adenocarcinoma is the most common type of lung cancer, among non-smokers.
+However, adenocarcinoma is the most common type among non-smokers.

 3. Large-Cell Carcinoma

 Large-cell carcinoma is responsible for 10 percent of all lung cancer cases.
 It grows quickly and can be found growing in any part of the lungs, however, its preferable site is the periphery.